 IMAGINE: a work of searing beauty, masterly orchestration and emotional profundity; only once heard, never recorded – lost to generations.
 It is this work, Robin Milford’s Violin Concerto, that the pioneering label EM Records is to resurrect, allowing its inspirational delights to be heard again at last.

-Its companion work will be no less a ground-breaking recording.
+Its companion work will beon the disc is no less a ground-breaking recording.
 Stanford’s exquisite Second Violin Concerto shows the power of its composer at his most authoritative and expressive.
 Dramatic intensity, high virtuosity and melting lyricism combine to glorious effect in this recently-discovered treasure.

-This recording will take place in January 2014 at Watford Colosseum with the BBC Concert Orchestra and Rupert Marshall-Luck as soloist.
+This recording took place in January 2014 at Watford Colosseum with the BBC Concert Orchestra, conducted by Owain Arwel Hughes, and Rupert Marshall-Luck as soloist; and is scheduled for release in May 2014.

 Click here for more details of the recording; or use the media player below to listen to an extract.

-SONATA FOR VIOLIN AND PIANO IN E-FLAT MAJOR
+SONATA no.1 IN D MINOR FOR VIOLIN AND PIANO

 Please install the free Adobe® Flash® Player to play this extract.